django-cms/django-cms/docs/how_to/apphooks.rst

     {% url myapp_namespace:app_main %}

-If you want to access the same url but in a different language use the language template tag:
+If you want to access the same URL but in a different language use the language template tag:

 .. code-block:: html+django